PsyTeachR/msc-conv-odl/docs/05-wrangling-2.md

 ## Activity 2: Look at your data

 Let's have a look at the `pong_data` and see how it is organized.
-Type `pong_data` in your console window.
+Click on `pong_data` in your environment.

 In the dataset you will see that each row (observation) represents one trial per participant and that there were 288 trials for each of the 16 participants.
 The columns (variables) we have in the dataset are as follows: